Semi Truck Accident Attorneys

 Semi truck accidents are often very serious due to the heavy weight of semis as well as the loads they are carrying.
 Approximately 130,000 persons are injured each year in truck accidents.
 According to statistics combined from the U.S. Department of Transportation, the National Center for Statistics and Analysis and the National Highway Traffic Safety Administration, approximately 98 percent of all semi truck accidents result in at least one fatality.
 In addition, for every 100 million miles driven on U.S. roads, there are 2.3 deaths and 60.5 injuries caused by big rigs or semi trucks.

-Statistics from truckaccidents.org reports about 22 percent of all truck accidents involve an injury.
+Statistics from truckaccidents.org reports about 22 percent of all truck accidents result in injuries.
 Human error is the cause of 90 percent of commercial truck accidents.
 To read more interesting statistics such as these, read our accident blog.

 What is the Value of a Semi Truck Accident Case?